edsgard/scphaser/README.md

-# scphaser
+## About
-R package for haplotype phasing using single-cell RNA-seq data.
+scphaser is an R package for haplotype phasing using single-cell RNA-seq data.

+scphaser is available free to use under the <a href="./LICENSE">GNU GPL version 3 license</a>.

 ## Installation